nikhiln22/nikhiln22/README.md

  ## About Me
-I’m a creative and curious full-stack developer who enjoys building complete applications from the ground up.
+creative and curious full-stack developer who enjoys building complete applications from the ground up.
 I’m passionate about solving real-world problems through clean, scalable code and designing intuitive user experiences.
 I thrive in collaborative environments, continuously learn new technologies, and enjoy contributing to projects that challenge me to grow both technically and professionally.

 ## Skills